PeterDrake/sky/terminology.md

 ## Image Files

 - **Photo** The photo of the sky, taken every 30 seconds.
-Called "sky image" in the arm data.
+Called "sky image" in the ARM data.
 - **TSI mask** Output of the TSI segmentation algorithm, classifying pixels into clear, thin cloud, etc.
 Called "cloud mask" in the ARM data.
 - **Network mask** Corresponding output of the neural network.